In this section we explain what pleural plaques are.

 Being exposed to asbestos does increase your risk of developing a serious lung condition such as asbestosis, mesothelioma or lung cancer.
 But there is no scientific evidence that having pleural plaques increases the risk any further.
 So, if you’ve been exposed to asbestos you should not worry if you’re told you have pleural plaques.

-Pleural plaques aren’t the same as asbestosis.
-Furthermore, plaques aren’t a form of cancer.
+Pleural plaques aren’t the same as asbestosis and they aren’t a form of cancer.

-Most of the time, you’ll have no symptoms.
+Pleural plaques don’t cause any symptoms (they are asymptomatic).
 You can live with pleural plaques without having any long-term problems with your health.
-You can live with them for years without knowing you have them.
+You may not even know you have them.

-There is no need to treat pleural plaques in any way.
+There is no need to treat pleural plaques and they cannot be removed.

 Benefits and compensation for asbestos-related disease

-If you are diagnosed with an asbestos-related disease, you may be eligible for compensation or financial assistance.
+If you’re diagnosed with an asbestos-related disease, you may be eligible for compensation or financial assistance.